abilian/eu-cloud-directory/README.md

 2) Create and activate a Python virtualenv.
 Make sure you have installed Poetry and Yarn.

-3) Run `poetry install`.
-From the `vite` directory, run `yarn`.
+3) Run `make install`

-4) Run `make build`.
+4) Run `make build`

 5) The content of the website is in the "build" directory.

-You may run a local webserver with: `python -m http.server 8000` from this directory.

-6) Point your browser to http://localhost:8000/
+6) You may run a local webserver with: `python -m http.server 8000` from this directory, and then point your browser to http://localhost:8000/